Skip to main content

 FIXED SERVICE BY HOURS OR DAYS

-However, each time entry or future booking created against this service assumes revenue, meaning that the revenue is transferred from the service itself to the time entry or the booking.
+Each approved time entry or future booking assumes revenue, meaning revenue is transferred from the service to the time entry or booking.

-Note that we cannot track expenses against this service, as its unit is defined as "Hour" or "Day" rather than "Piece".
+Note that you cannot track expenses against this service, as its unit is Hour or Day, not Piece.

 FIXED SERVICE BY PIECE

-The service generates the entire revenue, however, only logged expenses assume revenue.
+The service generates the entire revenue, but only logged and approved expenses assume revenue.

 Non-Billable Services